Prim8/Data_Analysis_R/Activity_monitoring/Activity_monitoring.md

 ```

 ### 2. Devise a strategy for filling in all of the missing values in the dataset.
-The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
+Use the mean or median for that day, or the mean for that 5-minute interval.
 > I choose to fill in all of the missing values with the mean of the 5-minute interval, which I computed above and stored in the "mean.steps.by.interval" dataframe.
 My procedure is to create two subsets of the main dataframe (i.e. df), one with missing values, the other one without missing values.
 Then, I replace the missing values (in the dataframe that contains all missing values) with the mean for the 5-minute interval.
 Finally, I concatenate both subsets of df to create a new dataframe (df.complete) with the missing values properly replaced (see 3.).